 Being frugal in retirement doesn’t mean you have to live like a miser.
 In this article, I’ll take a look at a few ways you can save more and spend less during your golden years.

 Before you can understand how to save money in retirement, it’s first important to grasp how people tend to spend money in retirement.

-The Employee Benefit Research Institute crunched the numbers using the latest data available for those age 65 to 74.
+The Employee Benefit Research Institute crunched the numbers using data for people ages 65 to 74.
 They found housing takes up 43.9% of the average retiree’s budget.
-Next up is entertainment at 13.4%, followed by transportation at 11.9%.
+Next up is entertainment at 13.4% followed by transportation at 11.9%.

-Now that you have an idea of what most people are spending money on in retirement, here’s how to save money in these areas…
+Now that you have an idea of how most people are generally spending their money in retirement, here’ show to save money in these areas.

 Table of Contents

 - Pocket Your COLA

 - Find Retail and Restaurant Discounts